Vanishing at infinity on homogeneous spaces of reductive type: Reductive Spaces are VAI

 \section{Reductive Spaces are {\rm VAI}}

-For $G$ and $H$ both semisimple it was shown with analytic methods in \cite{LM} that the assumption of Proposition \ref{VAI-vol} is valid for $G/H$.
-In this section we give a geometric proof, which is valid for all spaces of reductive type.
+For $G$ and $H$ both semisimple it was shown with analytic methods in \cite{LM} that $\inf_{g\in G} F_B(g)>0$.
+In this section we give a geometric proof, which is valid more generally for spaces which are of both reductive and algebraic type.
 Combined with Proposition \ref{VAI-vol} this completes the proof of the implication `if' of Theorem \ref{th=1}.

-\begin{lemma} Let $Z=G/H$ be of reductive type.
+\begin{lemma} Let $Z=G/H$ be of reductive and algebraic type and let $B\subset G$ be a ball.
 Then there exists a constant $c>0$ such that

 for all $z\in Z$. \end{lemma}